changhyeonnam/FiYS-dataset/README.md

 # FiYS (Find Your Shoes)-dataset
 This repo is about labeling shoes image with fine-grained description.
 We're constructing Shoes Text-Image pair dataset for our capstone project.
-After Constructing dataset, we're going to share our dataset.
+After constructing dataset, we will release our dataset in public.

 ## Example
 | id            | image                      | description                                                                                                                                                                                                                                              |